The Best 2 Days in Ephesus Itinerary

 Turkey travel planner visiting the Celcus Library Ephesus

-Ephesus, the remarkable Ancient Greek city, is one of the seven wonders of the Ancient world and a place you must experience.
-With its well-preserved Roman architecture, visiting Ephesus promises an unforgettable journey back in time.
+Ephesus is a remarkable Ancient Greek city located in Turkey and one of the seven wonders of the Ancient world.
+Renowned for its well-preserved Roman architecture, ruins and historical significance.
 The city was once known for its significant commercial seaport in antiquity, and the world-renowned harbour was rediscovered in 1860 after being buried beneath rubble and soil for more than 2000 years due to population shifts and earthquakes.
-Ephesus is still one of Turkey’s top tourist attractions, offering many historical and cultural experiences.
-After exploring Ephesus for a second time, I’ve compiled this Travel Guide to Ephesus to assist you in exploring the Ancient Ephesus maps, including the best things to do in Ephesus and why you should overnight and visit Selçuk and Sirinçe Village.
+Ephesus remains one of Turkey’s top tourist attractions.
+After exploring Ephesus for a second time, I’ve compiled this Travel Guide to Ephesus.
+To make the most of your visit, consider the following tips and how to visit and explore the Ancient Ephesus in Turkey map who promises an unforgettable journey back in time.
+Altogether, the best things to do in Ephesus and why you should visit Selçuk and Sirinçe.

 About Ephesus

 The 2000-year-old ruins of Efes, also spelt Ephesos or Ephessos, are where the apostle St. John spread the word of Jesus Christ.
 Ephesus is one of the best-preserved Roman sites in the world.
 Once known for its significant commercial seaport in antiquity, the world-renowned harbour was forsaken beneath rubble and soil.
 It’s said that this is where the Virgin Mary spent the last years of her life.
-The harbour, where the Küçük Menderes (Kaistros) river once flew into the sea, was rediscovered in 1860.
-Furthermore, this happened after more than 2000 years of population and multiple earthquakes.
+The harbour, where the Küçük Menderes (Kaistros) river once flowed into the sea, was rediscovered in 1860.
+Furthermore, this occurred after more than 2,000 years of population growth and multiple earthquakes.

-Today, the devastating, robust hub is one of the top tourist attractions in Turkey.
-The Ephesus Turkey tourist attractions are difficult to fit into in only one day; therefore, I recommend you stay for 2-3 days to get the whole experience.
+Today, the devastating, robust hub Ephesus is one of the top tourist attractions in Turkey.
+The Ephesus, Turkey, tourist attractions are difficult to fit into in only one day; therefore, I recommend staying for 2-3 days to get the whole experience.
 Visiting Ephesus is phenomenal and gives me goosebumps.
 The Goths sacked Ephesus City in A.D.
 262 and destroyed the temple.
-With time, Silt formed a fertile plain that caused the coastline to recede further west.
-As a result, the sea moved so far away that Ephesus was abandoned, and today, the old port is dry.
+Over time, Silt formed a fertile plain, causing the coastline to recede further west.
+As a result, the sea receded so far that Ephesus was abandoned, and today, the old port is now dry.

 The ancient Temple of Hadrian Ephesus on Ancient Ephesus map